-Can You Get Medicare at Age 62 If You Retire?
+Can You Get On Medicare At Age 62 or Younger?

-As a general rule, you can’t get Medicare at age 62 if you retire early.
-However, there are three situations that may allow you to have Medicare before the age of 65.
-The most common situation is if you qualify for Social Security Disability Insurance.
+As a general rule, you can’t get Medicare at age 62.
+However, three situations may allow you to have Medicare before the age of 65.

-In this article, we will do a deep dive into how you can sign up for Medicare at age 62 or younger.
-And, we’ll walk through the steps to sign up for Medicare.
+In this article, we will dive deep into how you can sign up for Medicare at age 62 or younger.
+And we’ll walk through the steps to sign up for Medicare.

 Key Takeaways